rollator3000/MS_omics/README.md

   - Consits of three blocks:
      - Physical properties:   Weight, Height
-     - Education properties:  Income, Education
+     - Educational properties:  Income, Education
      - Biological properties: g1, ..., g100
   - Consists of three folds:
-     - Fold1: All observations with observed Physical & Education properties
+     - Fold1: All observations with observed Physical & Educational properties
-     - Fold2: All observations with observed Education & Biological properties
+     - Fold2: All observations with observed Educational & Biological properties
      - Fold3: All observations with observed Physical & Biological properties

-In the context of Multi-Omics Data block-wise missingness is a common problem, where reliable analysis strategies are urgently needed!
 Block-wise Missingness can for example arise when concatenating multiple clinical studies for the same target variable.
-Eventhough all different datasets do have the same target variable they still can differ in the collected features, such that the concatination of these results in a DF with block-wise missingness!
+Eventhough all different datasets do have the same target variable they still can differ in the collected feature-blocks, such that the concatination of these results in a DF with block-wise missingness!

 Regular model fitting on data with block-wise missingness is for most statistical appropaches not directly possible, so that either the method needs to be adjusted or the data processed!
 As the testdata can also consist of block-wise missingness - e.g. 1 block avaible; Combination of 2 blocks avaible; ... - the approaches must be able to deal with block-wise missing data in the test data as well <br>